InheritedDamage/FokusFlow/README.md

 # FokusFlow - Offline Pomodoro + Tasks (WebExtension, Vanilla)

 Hey there!
-I’m Dennis Zajonz, and FokusFlow is my personal side project.
-I went looking for a Pomodoro timer with tasks that wasn’t online or tied to my phone—being connected means emails, messages, and endless pings, and the mobile apps I tried just didn’t feel right.
-So when I want a calm break from building StockNav (NoLimitsCoding GmbH’s product), I tinker on FokusFlow: an offline-first timer that keeps every bit of your data on your own device—no servers, no cloud, no peeking platforms.
+I'm Dennis Zajonz, and FokusFlow is my personal side project.
+I wanted a Pomodoro timer with tasks that wasn't online or tied to my phone - being connected means emails, messages, and endless pings, and the web/mobile apps I tried didn't feel right.
+When I need a calm break from building StockNav (NoLimitsCoding GmbH's product), I tinker on FokusFlow: an offline-first timer that keeps every bit of your data on your own device - no servers, no cloud, no peeking platforms.

 ## Features
 - Offline Pomodoro (Focus / Short Break / Long Break)